 Alberta Chu works to inspire global audiences to connect with art, science, and technology.
 Trained as a biologist, Alberta is passionate about science outreach.
 Founded in 2014, Facetopo is an ongoing global citizen science project to study facial diversity in adult humans.
 All of the faces in the Facetopo project are crowdsourced from the community via the Facetopo app, available in the iTunes and Googleplay app stores.

-Read about how the idea for Facetopo began at Nerdnite at Middlesex Lounge on October 16th, 2013 in Cambridge, Mass.
+How the idea for Facetopo began at Nerdnite at Middlesex Lounge on October 16th, 2013 in Cambridge, Mass.

 FACETOPO AT AAAS FAMILY DAYS

 FACETOPO DEMONSTRATIONS AT CORPORATE CULTURE AND STARTUP EVENTS